ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/operations/maintenance/Sorters/put-sorter.dotnet.markdown

 {NOTE: }

-* The Lucene indexing engine allows you to create your own __Custom Sorters__.
+* The Lucene indexing engine allows you to create your own __Custom Sorters__
-  A custom sorter allows you to define how documents will be ordered in the query results according
-  to your specific requirements.
+  where you can define how query results will be ordered based on your specific requirements.

 * Use `PutSortersOperation` to deploy a custom sorter to the RavenDB server.
   Once deployed, you can use it to sort query results for all queries made on the __database__